 Successful course completion is dependent upon the student's performance.
-You must attend all classes, and meet the performance standard for a written exam and a skill evaluation.
+You must attend all classes and meet the performance standard for written exams and skill evaluations.
 Tardiness is not permitted.
-Riding participation is PROHIBITED if you miss any portion of the class.
-There are no exceptions to this rule!
+If you miss any portion of the class, you will be prohibited from participating in the riding exercises.
+At the discretion of the instructor, you may be able to observe the remainder of the class.

-Motorcycles are provided for the BC students at specific locations.
-These are (typically) standard or cruiser style motorcycles with 125-250cc engines, and weighing approximately 300 pounds.
-Personal motorcycles may be used in the RSS course as long as it meets the recommended engine size limits (100cc to 500cc), can pass the "T-CLOCK" inspection (see below) and the owner meets insurance requirements (see below).
-EC and IC students must ride their own street legal motorcycles.
-Students using privately owned motorcycles must provide proof of ownership and/or a signed and NOTARIZED permission from the registered owner.
+Students in the Experienced (EC) and Advanced (AC) Motorcycle Classes must ride their own street legal, insured motorcycles.
+Students using privately owned motorcycles must provide proof of ownership and/or a signed and notarized permission from the registered owner.
 Proof of insurance is also required.
-Current SC registration and SC insurance identification cards must be presented prior to the start of range exercises.
+Current South Carolina registration and South Carolina insurance identification cards must be presented prior to the start of range exercises.
 "Tag Applied For" plates are not permitted, as these indicate the owner has not had the motorcycle long enough to get the required experience on the motorcycle to be used in class.

 Personally owned motorcycles must pass a safety inspection prior to the start of range exercises.
 Mechanically unsafe motorcycles will not be permitted in class.

-This is not negotiable!
-Students who do not have the required evidence of registration (and/or authorization for use), evidence of insurance coverage, or a motorcycle which can pass the safety inspection at the beginning of the range exercises will not be allowed to complete the training, and registration fees will be forfeited.
-EC, IC, and BC students using personally owned motorcycles should request the "T-CLOCK" inspection from the local sponsor (Technical College) or download it below.
-Student's should inspect their motorcycles prior to coming to class, ensure the bike has a full tank of gas, and that (cold tire) air pressures are proper.
+Students who do not have the required evidence of registration (and/or authorization for use), evidence of insurance coverage, or a motorcycle which can pass the safety inspection at the beginning of the range exercises will not be allowed to complete the training and registration fees will be forfeited.
+Students who plan to use personally owned motorcycles should request the "T-CLOCS" inspection from the local sponsor (technical college) or download it below and inspect their motorcycles prior to coming to class.
+Students should ensure that personal motorcycles have a full tank of gas and ensure that (cold tire) air pressures are proper.
 Improperly inflated tires are the number one cause of tire failure.
-Download the T-CLOCK Inspection Form

-Effective July 1, 2015, the Beginner Motorcycle Class (BC) courses range from $239 to $299.
+Effective July 1, 2018, the Beginner Motorcycle Class (BC) courses range from $239 to $309.
 Motorcycles are provided for use by students in the BC course.
-Intermediate Motorcycle Classes (IC) range from $139 to $199, Experienced Motorcycle Classes (EC) range from $79 to $129, and the Advanced Rider Classes range from $100 to $159.
+Intermediate Motorcycle Classes (IC) range from $139 to $199, Experienced Motorcycle Classes (EC) range from $139 to $199, and the Advanced Rider Classes range from $100 to $159.
 Tuition is subject to change without notice.
 Check with your local sponsor (school) at the time of registration for course costs.